lucatume/di52/README.md

 ```

 ### What is a DI container?
-The `B` and `C` classes are concrete (as in "you can instance them") implementations of interfaces and while the interfaces might never change the implementations might and should change in the lifecycle of code: that's why loose coupling of the code was born in the first place.
+The `B` and `C` classes are concrete (as in "you can instance them") implementations of interfaces and while the interfaces might never change the implementations might and should change in the lifecycle of code: that's the [Dependency Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) or "depend upon abstraction, non concretions".
 If the implementation of `BInterface` changes from `B` to `BetterB` then I'd have to update all the code where I'm building instances of `A` to use `BetterB` in place of `B`:

 ```php